lacanoid/pgddl/README.md

 This is an SQL-only extension for PostgreSQL that provides functions for generating SQL DDL scripts for objects stored in a database.

-Some other SQL databases support commands like SHOW CREATE TABLE or provide callable functions for the purpose.
+Some other SQL databases support commands like SHOW CREATE TABLE or provide other fascilities for the purpose.

 PostgreSQL currently does not provide overall in-server DDL extracting functions, but rather just separate `pg_dump` program, which is an external tool to the server and therefore usually requires shell access or local installation to use.

-PostgreSQL does however provide a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.
+PostgreSQL however already provide a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.

 Advantages over using other tools like `psql` or `pgdump` include: